ballerina-platform/blog/_posts/2023-02-16-announcing-ballerina-2201.4.0-swan-lake-update-4.md

 ## Runtime updates

-Now, you can obtain the strand dump when running the tests in a Ballerina package or a file using the bal test command by sending the `SIGTRAP` signal to that process.
+Now, you can obtain the strand dump when running the tests in a Ballerina package or a file using the `bal test` command and sending the `SIGTRAP` signal to that process.
 The `FiniteType` runtime class is updated to return a user-defined type name if available when the `getName()` method is called on it.
 Also, runtime APIs are now modified to return the type-reference type instances according to the type definitions.

 ## Standard library updates